How Do I Apply?

 How Should I Prepare My Application?
 What If I Have Questions?

 Check the grant's application deadline to ensure it fits your project timelines.
-Then, complete the Application Form and provide all the required information and materials listed under Application Requirements in the grant's Guidelines.
+Then, complete the steps to obtain a GATE username and password.
+Visit the Grant Help and Resources page and select the grant you are applying for to see guidelines and a User Guide for submitting an application in GATE.
 All written information submitted with your application must be accurate and legible.
 It should also be concise and specific.
-Use the enclosed checklist to ensure your application is complete.
 Give yourself plenty of time.
 If you need help, contact our Arts Branch staff for further assistance.

 How Are Grants Assessed?

-Most of the AFA's grants are awarded in one of two ways, either through a competitive jury process or through formula calculation (e.g., successful applicants are eligible for a grant of X% of Y costs to a maximum of $Z).
+Most of the AFA's grants are awarded in one of two ways, either through a competitive expert panel process or through formula calculation (e.g., successful applicants are eligible for a grant of X% of Y costs to a maximum of $Z).

-Juries are assembled as needed by Arts Branch staff.
-Jurors bring wide and varied experience to their decisions.
-Each jury is composed with this in mind.
+Expert panels are assembled as needed by Arts Branch staff.
+Expert panel members bring wide and varied experience to their decisions.
+Each expert panel member is composed with this in mind.
 Discipline experience, gender, and geographical representation are considered to create balance.

-For juried grant applications, award recommendations are based on four main factors: merit, impact, budget, and the applicant's ability to implement the proposed project or program.
-The jury's recommendations are forwarded to the AFA Board for review and approval, after which grants are issued to successful applicants.
+For expert panel assessed grant applications, award recommendations are based on four main factors: merit, impact, budget, and the applicant's ability to implement the proposed project or program.
+The expert panel's recommendations are forwarded to the AFA Board for review and approval, after which grants are issued to successful applicants.
 Application contents and results are kept confidential.
-Jurors are required to declare any conflict of interest and withdraw from adjudicating the application(s) in question.
+Expert panel members are required to declare any conflict of interest and withdraw from adjudicating the application(s) in question.

 How Long Until I Know The Outcome Of My Application?